brettwooldridge/HikariCP/README.md

 ``Connection.isValid()`` API, which for many drivers provides a fast non-query based aliveness test.
 Regardless, it will always test a connection just microseconds before handing it to you.
-Add to that the fact that the ratio of getConnection() calls to other wrapped JDBC calls is extremely small you you'll find that at an application level there is very little performance impact.
+Add to that the fact that the ratio of getConnection() calls to other wrapped JDBC calls is extremely small you you'll find that at an application level there is no measurable cost.

 A particularly silly "benchmark" on the BoneCP site starts 500 threads each performing 100 ds.getConnection() / connection.close() calls with 0ms delay between.
 Who does that?
 The typical "mix" is dozens or hundreds of